City Guides

 Top neighbourhoods for families

-Glenmore: Known for safe streets, excellent schools like Dr. Knox Middle and Kelowna Secondary, and plenty of green space, Glenmore combines suburban calm with city convenience.
+Glenmore: Known for safe streets, schools like Dr. Knox Middle and Kelowna Secondary, and plenty of green space, Glenmore combines suburban calm with city convenience.
 Families value its central location, walkability, and mix of parks and amenities.

 Best neighbourhoods for young professionals